-Figure 3 shows the connections between the STM32 microcontroller and its peripherals (ST-LINK/V2-1, push-buttons, LEDs, USB, ST Zio connectors and ST morpho headers).
+Figure 3 shows the connections between the STM32 and its peripherals (ST-LINK/V2-1, push-buttons, LEDs, USB, ST Zio connectors and ST morpho headers).

-Figure 4 and Figure 5 show the location of these features on the STM32 Nucleo-144 board.
-Figure 6 and Figure 7 show the mechanical dimensions of the STM32 Nucleo-144 board.
+Figure 4 and Figure 5 show the location of these features on a STM32 Nucleo-144 board.
+Figure 6 and Figure 7 show the mechanical dimensions of an STM32 Nucleo-144 board.